moniab/MyMongoDb/README.md

 # MyMongoDb
-Create a database and colleztion on MongoDB through Python
+Create a database and collection on MongoDB through Python